koustubh-v/circuitverse-org-rbac-poc/README.md

-# Organization & RBAC PoC for CircuitVerse
+# Organization & RBAC PoC for CircuitVerse #Project 6
+Submitted as part of GSoC 2026 proposal for CircuitVerse.

-A Proof of Concept built with Ruby on Rails demonstrating a basic Organization and Role-Based Access Control (RBAC) system, submitted as part of GSoC 2026 preparation for [CircuitVerse](https://circuitverse.org).
+This project is a Proof of Concept built with Ruby on Rails that demonstrates a minimal Organization and Role-Based Access Control (RBAC) system.
+It is based on [Project 6: Enterprise & Institutional Organization Features](https://github.com/CircuitVerse/CircuitVerse/wiki/GSoC'26-Project-List#project-6-enterprise--institutional-organization-features) from the CircuitVerse GSoC 2026 project list.

+The goal of this PoC is to validate the core data model and permission structure in a simple, focused environment before scaling it into a full production feature.

 ---